files-community/Website/src/routes/blog/posts/now-on-scoop/+page.md

 ## Support Files

-If you enjoy using Files via Scoop, I implore that you consider purchasing the app on the Microsoft Store.
-Your support aids the development of the app directly and allows the continuation of improvement and development of new features for Files.
-Even if you don't have access to the Store, you can show your gratitude by [sponsoring the lead developer](https://github.com/sponsors/yaira2).
+If you enjoy using Files, please consider purchasing Files on the [Microsoft Store](ms-windows-store://pdp/?ProductId=9nghp3dx8hdx&cid=FilesWebsite) or supporting us on [GitHub](https://github.com/sponsors/yaira2).
+Your support is greatly appreciated but entirely optional.